 Restricting permissions on your endpoints is a cyber security no-brainer.
 Most leaders already know they need to implement some kind of least privilege, giving people the access they need – but not elevated permissions for no reason.

-But over 20% of least privilege implementations fail.
+But over 20% of privilege management implementations fail.
 One in five businesses will invest their time and money resources but still be exposed to insider threats, phishing and more.

-Thycotic have just published an in-depth look at least privilege – The 2020 Global State of Least Privilege Cyber Security.
+Thycotic has just published an in-depth report – The 2020 Global State of Least Privilege Cyber Security.
 Inside, you’ll see why leaders are taking privilege management seriously, but still not getting the results they need.